Francode77/TL_Fastai_mole-detection/README.md

-# FastAI for mole detection
+# FastAI - Transfer learning for mole detection

 ## Scope
 We aim to identify malign and bening moles with a user-friendly prediction application.
 This is a slimmed-down version of the original repository.